Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 Article Title – The value for this will appear as the Title

-Categories – The article can be associated to one or more predefined Categories for easy searching and sorting.
+Categories – Pre-Set Customized Categories for easy searching and sorting.
 See Creating Categories section for more information.

-Expiration Date – The article will be archived when this date is set.
-That is, they will no longer be displayed to Knowledge Base Users.
-These articles are not deleted and can be republished at any time.
-If the Expiration Date falls within the next 7 days, the article will be listed under the "Expiring Soon" view for Admins.
+Expiration Date – the article will be archived when this date is set.
+Note: they are not deleted and can be republished at any time.

-Article Status – There are 4 possible values here:
+Article Status – There are 4 main subcategories here:

 - Published – This grants all users the ability to view the article

-- Archived – Once the Article is no longer relevant or needed on the page, it can set to archived.
-These articles will no longer be visible to non-Admin Users.
+- Archived – Once the Article is no longer relevant or needed on the page it can set to archived.
 These articles can be republished at any time.

-Note: If you selected Published for your Article Status, it will now be available for all users to see.
-If you selected Draft, Review or Archived, it will be viewable only by Admins in the Manage Articles section, but not by regular Users.
+- If you selected Published for your Article Status, it will now be available for all users to see.
+If you selected Draft, Review or Archived it will be view-able by admins in the Manage Articles section, but not by regular users.